 Must-Have Features in a Smart Watch for Seniors

-When selecting a smart watch for an older adult, the focus shifts from trendy apps to practical, life-enhancing features.
+When selecting a smartwatch for an older adult, the focus shifts from trendy apps to practical, life-enhancing features.
 Not all smartwatches are created equal, and some are far better suited for seniors’ needs.

 Automatic Fall Detection